lfrichter/hono-task-manager/README.md

-# 🚀 Todo API with Hono.js & SQLite
+# 🏎️ Hono & Bun Starter Kit: A Fully-Tested Todo API

 A lightweight, full-stack to-do application built with **Hono.js**, **Bun**, and **SQLite**, featuring a clean frontend and persistent data storage.